 The security infrastructure is established at the time that the Master Files is first created on the card.
 This is done during the manufacturing process while the card still resides in a secure environment.
-When the Master File is created, the very same command (which creates the Master File) also creates a key file within the Master File and stores the Master Transport Key value in this file.
+When the Master File is created, the very same command (which creates the Master File) also creates a key file within the Master File and stores the Master Transport Key (MTK) value in this file.
 Knowledge of this MTK is then established as a required condition on all commands which can further access or manipulate the file structure.
-Thus, once the MTK is established, knowledge of it establishes the identity of the Cryptographic Officer; and, only the Cryptographic Officer can access the initial files on the card or can create an additional file structure on the card.
+Thus, once the MTK is established, knowledge of it establishes the role of the Cryptographic Officer; and, only the Cryptographic Officer can access the initial files on the card or can create an additional file structure on the card.
+All keys inputted to the card are wrapped with the MTK.
+The Cryptographic officer shall configure the access conditions to never allow the output and the loading of secret or private keys in the clear.